Mario Sanchez (baseball)

-Mario Sanchez (born October 31, 1994) is a Venezuelan professional baseball pitcher who is a free agent.
-He has previously played in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions and CTBC Brothers, and in the KBO League for the Kia Tigers.
+Mario Sanchez (born October 31, 1994) is a Venezuelan professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions, and in the KBO League for the Kia Tigers.

 Career

 Washington Nationals

 On July 26, 2012, Sanchez signed with the Washington Nationals as a free agent, at the age of 17.
 He spent his first two professional seasons with the rookie–level Dominican Summer League Nationals, accumulating a 3.00 ERA with 64 strikeouts in 26 total games.

 In 2014, Sanchez pitched in 18 games for the Low–A Auburn Doubledays, recording a 4.11 ERA with 25 strikeouts and 3 saves across 35 innings of work.
 He spent the 2015 season with the Single–A Hagerstown Suns, pitching to a 7–5 record and 4.86 ERA with 70 strikeouts and 2 saves in 90 2/3 innings pitched.
 In 2016, Sanchez made 32 appearances for the High–A Potomac Nationals, registering a 5–0 record and 3.46 ERA with 62 strikeouts in 78 innings of work.